ese-ada-lovelace-2025/environmental-data-week3/README.md

 ## Assessment exercises
 Assessment will be 100% by coursework/quiz.
 It is open book but absoluetly forbids use of any AI tools or search engines.
 Students can access the links of web resources provided in the class notes; students can navigate to the websites specified in the notes and naviage freely within these websites (provided they do not use AI/gen AI to help them answer questions).
 Use of automatic translation softwares other than plain dictionaries and Google translate (Text only) accessed only via https://translate.google.com/ are also forbidden.
 You cannot use an AI models trained on the notes during the quiz or any form of AI help, but you can use a search function to find keywords within documents.

+All mobile phones or other connected devices must be turned off and stored away (not on the table).
+Headphones cannot be used.

 Students caught using AI tools or breaching the rules specified above will be given a mark of 0 (zero) and will face an academic misconduct case.

 Questions will be distributed and submitted via BlackBoard on Friday.